kimrodriguezFINTECH/CHALLENGE_21/README.md

 <img width="1433" alt="Screenshot 2024-05-16 at 10 05 18 PM" src="https://github.com/kimrodriguezFINTECH/CHALLENGE_21/assets/152752672/7af757f1-c182-4aae-840e-1205e71176a6">

 ## Conclusion
 I did not have time to deploy the rest due to work conflict.
+However I was able to finish my code.
 Please grade for work I have done, thank you!

 # References: